Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

-Table~\ref{table:PSNR_comparison_unet} compares the average PSNR values for reconstruction over the testing set at both 4x and 8x undersampling.
+\textbf{Results for the UNet-based Reconstructor:} Table~\ref{table:PSNR_comparison_unet} compares the average PSNR values for reconstruction over the fastMRI knee testing set at both 4x and 8x undersampling.
 We varied the number of images in the training set for a more comprehensive study.
-For LONDN-MRI, we used NCC to measure distances for neighbor search.
 We compare learning networks over a small set of similar images to learning networks over the larger datasets (global), as well as to an oracle LONDN scheme, where the neighbors in the training set were computed based on each ground truth test image.
-The oracle scheme would ideally provide an upper bound on the performance of the iterative LONDN-MRI scheme.
+The oracle scheme would ideally provide an upper bound on the performance of the iterative LONDN-MRI scheme. \SD{Moreover, LONDN-MRI outperforms DIP, RAKI, SOUP-DIL, and LORAKI with U-Net (Table~\ref{table:PSNR_comparison_unet}).
+Note that DIP, RAKI, SOUP-DIL, and LORAKI do not use information beyond the test scan (scan-adaptive).
+Later, we show how LONDN-MRI performs when the overall dataset it uses is very limited.}

 When varying the size of the training set, the global approach was trained on the full set each time, whereas the local approach performed training on small subsets of $30$ training pairs selected from the larger datasets.
-The iterations of the LONDN-MRI scheme quickly improve reconstruction performance, and even with only 2 alternations, the PSNR values begin approaching the oracle setting.
-The LONDN schemes (oracle or iterative) consistently outperform the globally trained networks across the different training set sizes considered.
+The iterations of the LONDN-MRI scheme quickly improve reconstruction performance, and even with only 2 LONDN-MRI alternations, the PSNR values begin approaching the oracle setting.The LONDN schemes (oracle or iterative) consistently outperform the globally trained networks across the different training set sizes considered. \SR{We note that the results for the globally trained model with many ($6000$) training scans match closely the LONDN-MRI results, when LONDN-MRI uses a smaller overall training set ($3000$ scans) for neighbor search.
+This illustrates the potential of our approach with limited training data, when compared with models trained on larger sets.}

 Figure~\ref{PSNR_SSIM_HFEN} compares the SSIM and HFEN reconstruction metrics using bar graphs, where a similar trend is observed as with PSNR.